 - improving public perception, literacy, and accessibility of science

 Interested in learning more or joining?
-Contact ucmmt1819 at gmail.com or see the FAQ below!
+Contact email@example.com or see the FAQ below!

 I don't have any background knowledge in the topics listed.
 Can I still join?